confluentinc/ksql/docs/how-to-guides/test-an-app.md

 ### Kafka cluster

-The ksqlDB testing tool doesn't use a real Kafka cluster.
+run-ksql-test doesn't use a real Kafka cluster.
 Instead, it simulates the behavior of a cluster with a single broker for the SQL queries.
 This means that the testing tool ignores configuration settings for the input and output topics, like the number of partitions or replicas.